 Palace last came away from Stamford Bridge with three points in April 2017, when they won 2-1 with all three goals coming inside the first 11 minutes.

 None of the last 18 Premier League meetings between the clubs have finished level, with the Blues winning 14 to Palace’s four.

-Chelsea have won six of our last eight home league games against Crystal Palace, losing the other two in August 2015 and April 2017.
+Chelsea have won seven of our past nine home league games against Crystal Palace, losing the other two in August 2015 and April 2017.